Skip to main content

 brew install git

-If you do not use Homebrew, go to the Web site and follow the link for Other Download Options to obtain a macOS disk image.
+If you do not use Homebrew, go to the Web site and follow the link for Other Download Options to get a macOS disk image.
 Open your downloaded copy of the disk image and run the enclosed installer in the usual way, then dismount the disk image.

 Always set your details before you create or clone repositories on a new system.
 This requires two commands in a terminal window: